Joserbala/joserbala/README.md

 - 🌱 I’m currently learning **Domain Driven Design**

-- 👨‍💻 My portfolio is available at <a href="https://joserbala.dev">joserbala.dev</a>

 - 💬 Ask me about **Unity and C#!
 Or even about my favourite ice cream flavour!**

 - 📫 You can reach me at **jgalanar@gmail.com**